 There is a restaurant within the building, but it is under separate management and I did not try it.
 But I did, of course, go to the two breakfast rooms (one red and one cream) on the ground floor at the start of each day.
 Here I tucked into the food laid out on the buffet, and enjoyed the fruit (melon, plums and kiwi fruit), the croissants and the lovely bread, with strawberry jam.

-If you want to enjoy balsamic vinegar in the place in which it is made, or visit the Ferrari Museum, or recharge your spiritual batteries within the beautiful cathedral or even just wander the charming streets of Modena, the Hotel Canalgrande is a convenient and comfortable play to stay.
+If you want to enjoy balsamic vinegar in the place in which it is made, or visit the Ferrari Museum, or recharge your spiritual batteries within the beautiful cathedral or even just wander the charming streets of Modena, the Hotel Canalgrande is a convenient and comfortable place to stay.

 Corso canalgrande 6, 41100 Modena, Italy.